Light60-1/Microsoft-Rewards-Rewi/docs/config-reference.md

 1. Start from the default config and copy it if you need a local override.
 2. Leave `passesPerRun` at `1` so job-state can skip accounts automatically.
-3. Enable the scheduler only after testing manual runs.
+3. Configure your external scheduler after validating manual runs.
 4. Document any changes you make (without storing credentials in git).

 Related docs: [`accounts.md`](./accounts.md), [`schedule.md`](./schedule.md), [`proxy.md`](./proxy.md), [`humanization.md`](./humanization.md), [`security.md`](./security.md).